 Try out the Conexus climbing wall located at the

 Alfred Jenkins Field House.

 Cross-country skiing is recognized as a top aerobic activity and an ideal way to keep active during our winter season.
 The cross-country ski trails located at Little Red River Park and through the Nesbit Forest are considered to be one of the best and most extensive urban single-track ski trails in North America.

 The Cooke Municipal Golf Course also offers cross-country skiers the opportunity to ski the trails in a beautiful park setting.

 Contact information for the Prince Albert Golf and Curling Club rink and the East End Community Club's curling rink.

-One of the newest sports in PA, there will be a new disc golf course located at Mair Park courtesy the Cosmo Club.
+One of the newest sports in PA, there is a new disc golf course located at Mair Park courtesy the Cosmo Club.
 During the season a group of people gather there Sunday mornings.
 For information see there Facebook Page.

 Prince Albert boasts our own ski hill:

 Offering instruction for beginners to advanced skaters, the Prince Albert Figure Skating Club operates out of the Dave G. Steuart Arena.
 They host an annual Spring Show at the Art Hauser Centre.